Simultaneous upper triangular forms for commuting operators in a finite von Neumann algebra: Taylor's holomorphic functional calculus and direct integrals

 We consider the linear operator

-from $C^\infty(U,\Lambda[s,\dzb]\otimes\HEu)$ to itself.
+from $C^\infty(U,\Lambda[s,\dsp\zbar]\otimes\HEu)$ to itself.
 This is the same as the operator $M_T$ used by Vasilescu and described in Equation~(2.1) of~\cite{V79} (with some minor notational differences).
 We now state Vasilescu's Theorem~2.1 of~\cite{V79}, which expresses Taylor's holomorphic functional calculus for commuting Hilbert space operators using an analogue of Martinelli's formula.
-We identify $\HEu$ with $\Omega\otimes\HEu\subseteq\Lambda[s,\dzb]\otimes\HEu$, where $\Omega$ is the unit $0$-form in $\Lambda[s,\dzb]$, and we let $\Hol(W)$ denote the set of all complex analytic functions on an open subset $W$ of $\Cpx^n$.
+We identify $\HEu$ with $\Omega\otimes\HEu\subseteq\Lambda[s,\dsp\zbar]\otimes\HEu$, where $\Omega$ is the unit $0$-form in $\Lambda[s,\dsp\zbar]$, and we let $\Hol(W)$ denote the set of all complex analytic functions on an open subset $W$ of $\Cpx^n$, endowed with the topology of uniform convergence on compact subsets.

 \begin{thm}(\cite{V79}, \cite{V78}).
 Suppose $T=(T_1,\ldots,T_n)$ is a tuple of commuting operators on a Hilbert space $\HEu$.
 Let $W$ be an open subset of $\Cpx^n$ containing the Taylor joint spectrum $\Sp(T)$.
 Then the formula